ADD CONDITION

 Drug Overview

-BestHealth SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops come in a convenient package containing 25 pieces, making them easy to carry and use whenever you need relief.
+BestHealth SF Honey Lemon Cough Drops are designed to provide temporary relief from coughs that may occur due to a cold, as well as minor throat irritation and soreness.
+These soothing drops can help ease discomfort, making it easier for you to go about your day.

 Uses